sabitha-saravanan/M2-EmbSys/Report/7_Report/Readme.md

    ![image](https://user-images.githubusercontent.com/98875588/155744290-0148d0d7-61f2-4a43-a2d5-7f067fbd1eff.png)

 ## 3.3.4 LCD Display

 The term LCD is a Liquid Crstal display.A 16x2 LCD means it can display 16 characters per line and there are 2 lines.In this LCD each character is displayed in 5x7 pixel matrix.The 16x2 intelligent alphanumeric dot matrix display is capable of displaying 224 different characters and symbols.It has 6 columns and 2 rows.These displays are mainly preffered for multi segment light emitting diodes and seven segments.The main benefits of using this module are inexpensive, simply programmable, animations, and there are no limitations for displaying custom characters,special,and even animations,etc..

 ![lcd-16x2-pin-diagram](https://user-images.githubusercontent.com/98875588/157200446-a651e826-468e-4d00-93eb-86cdf60cfb30.jpg)

+## 4.FUTURE SCOPE

+Future scope for the home automation systems involves making homes even smarter.Homes can be interfaced with sensors including motion sensors, light sensors, and temperature sensors, and provide automated toggling of devices based on conditions.Internet of things can also be controlled home automation system.
+We can replace bluetooth by GSM modem so that can achieve device controlling by sending SMS using GSM modem.
+Home of future is a space for the digital natives.
+With the invention of lots of automation technologies featuring IOT and AI home automtaion, has become a reality.

+## 5.CONCULSION

+The home automation system has been experimentally proven to work satisfactorily by connecting sample appliances were successfully controlled from a wireless mobile device .The system as the name indicates, “Home Automation” makes the system more flexible and provides attractive user interface compared to other home automation.
+The Bluetooth client was successfully tested on a multitude of different mobile phones from different manufacturers, thus proving is portability and wide compatibility.
+Thus a low-cost home automation system was successfully designed, implemented and tested.
+The home automation using internet of things has been experimentally proven to work satisfactorily by connecting simple appliances to it and the appliances were successfully controlled remotely through internet.
+The designed system not only monitors the sensor data, like temperature, gas, light, motion sensors, but also actuates a process according to the requirement, for example switching on the light when it gets dark.
+It also stores the sensor parameters in the cloud in a timely manner.
+This will help the user to analyze the condition of various parameters in the home anytime anywhere.
+Hence this project conclude that the required goals and objectives of home automation system have been achieved.
+The system design and architecture were discussed, and prototype presents that the basic level of home appliance has been implemented.